watermol20/Portfolio/_projects/(1) Budgeting Performance Eval.md

 | Public Works       |  $41,224,909.62   |  $43,654,715.31   |  $55,211,386.56   |  $45,170,727.47   |  **$185,261,738.96**  |
 | Education          |  $12,898,518.95   |  $13,312,856.57   |  $14,391,023.53   |  $14,463,190.11   |  **$55,065,589.16**   |
 | **Total Result**       |  **$157,158,458.62**  |  **$141,432,243.16**  |  **$190,121,361.06**  |  **$188,302,773.79**  |  **$677,014,836.63**  |

 - The general government spends the most money year over year
-- The amount of money spent for education has increased every year in increments of
+- The amount of money paid for education has increased every year in increments of
-- The amount of money spent by public works has a general trend of decreasing expeditures
+- The amount of money spent by public works has a general trend of decreasing expenditures

 | Item Class                          | 2013              | 2014             | 2015              | 2016              | **Total Result**      |
 |-------------------------------------|-------------------|------------------|-------------------|-------------------|-------------------|